How to Check SSD Health on Windows 11

 Checking your SSD health helps prevent failure and loss of irreplaceable data.

-If you have any other ideas, suggestions, or questions, reach out to our customer support team.
+If you have any other ideas, suggestions, or questions, contact our customer support team.

 How do I check SSD life in Windows 11?